martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 A server that receives this transport parameter MUST close the connection with a TRANSPORT_PARAMETER_ERROR.

+Servers SHOULD provide a new version_aliasing transport parameter each time a client connects.
+However, issuing version numbers to a client SHOULD be rate-i limited to mitigate the salt polling attack{{salt-polling}} and MAY cease to clients that are consistently connecting with standard versions.

 ## Aliased Version

 Servers MUST use a random process to generate version numbers.
 This version